ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 The JSON object that represents toolchain configurations for mapping each supported toolchains, such as `GCC_ARM`, to their flags, like `-O3`.

-The structure is as follows: each toolchain to be supported has an object in the root object.
+Each toolchain to be supported has an object in the root object.
 This object contains a mapping from a flag type to a list of flags that should be passed to the corresponding part of the compiler suite.

 The required flag types are: